eallenOP/gdte/learning-design-plan-2.md

 Interaction with the lecturer will also be both synchronous and asynchronous, in the form of face-to-face class time, class Slack channel messages and communications on group project repositories in GitLab.
 For example, if a team is not recording their task breakdown anywhere clearly, the lecturer might add a GitLab issue to their project that suggests that they do so.

 #### k.
 Assessment

-### References
-Goldweber, M., Barr, J., Clear, T., Davoli, R., Mann, S., Patitsas, E., & Portnoff, S. (2013).
-A framework for enhancing the social good in computing education.
-ACM Inroads, 4(1), 58. http://doi.org/10.1145/2432596.2432616

-Hung, D. (2001).
-Theories of learning and computer-mediated instructional technologies. *Educational Media International, 38*(4), 281-287.

-Kolb, D. A. (2015). *Experiential learning: Experience as the source of learning and development*.
-Pearson Education, Inc.

-Lucas, B. (2014).
-Vocational pedagogy: what it is, why it matters and what we can do about it.
-Retrieved from http://www.unevoc.unesco.org/fileadmin/up/vocational_pedagogy_bill_lucas_unesco-unevoc_30april.pdf

-The University of Texas at Austin.
-(2017).
-Experiential learning.
-Retrieved from https://facultyinnovate.utexas.edu/experiential-learning.